AInora

 Frequently Asked Questions

 Hyro AI is a conversational AI platform built specifically for healthcare.
 It handles patient phone calls, web chat, and SMS interactions including appointment scheduling, provider search, FAQ answering, and prescription refill requests.
-Hyro serves over 200 healthcare organizations, primarily large health systems and multi-location practices.
+Hyro reports that its platform is deployed across more than 45 leading health systems, serving over 30 million patients, primarily at large health systems and multi-location practices.

 Yes.
-Hyro executes Business Associate Agreements (BAAs) with all healthcare customers, encrypts data at rest and in transit, maintains SOC 2 Type II certification, provides role-based access controls, and offers US-only data residency options.
+Hyro executes Business Associate Agreements (BAAs) with all healthcare customers, encrypts data at rest and in transit, reports SOC 2 Type II audited controls, provides role-based access controls, and offers US-only data residency options.
 However, the covered entity remains responsible for overall HIPAA compliance in the implementation.

 Hyro positions itself as an enterprise solution with pricing that reflects this positioning.
 Specific pricing is not publicly listed and varies based on organization size, call volume, and implementation scope.
 Expect enterprise-level pricing that is higher than general AI receptionist solutions.
 Contact Hyro directly for a quote based on your specific requirements.